vita-linux/vita-os/README.md

 activist movement BS or some ideology religious rust stuff..

 ## Freedom before anything else
-We utilize SystemD-Liberated instead of SystemD—not for any external, non-technical reason (I always separate the art from the artist), but because it includes code for age verification, which goes against the core principles of user freedom.
+I use SystemD-Liberated instead of SystemD, not because of any external, non-technical reason (I always separate the art from the artist), but because it includes code for age verification, which goes against the core principles of user freedom.

 ## I'm free to include
 - Wayland